WikenwIken/TurdHerder/Readme.md

 ![HSI_01](https://github.com/WikenwIken/TurdHerder/blob/main/Images/HSI_01.png)
 ![HSI_02](https://github.com/WikenwIken/TurdHerder/blob/main/Images/HSI_02.png)

+2) Solder one wire to each of the outer pins of the micro limit switch.
+Terminate each wire with an appropriate sized crimp but do not install them in the plug yet.

 3) Attach the servo to the servo_mount using the hardware that came with the servo.
 It will only fit one way.
-4) Feed the wires through the rectangular hole in the servo_mount and secure the switch in place with M2x8 screws.
-Mind the orientation.
+4) Feed the wires through the rectangular hole in the servo_mount and secure the switch in place with M2x8 screws.  __Mind the orientation.__
 ![SW](https://github.com/WikenwIken/TurdHerder/blob/main/Images/SW.png)

 ```sh
 cd dillinger